Club By-Laws

 Article IX – Finances

-Section 1 – The treasurer shall deposit all funds of the club in a bank to be named by the board.
+Section 1.
+The treasurer shall deposit all funds of the club in a bank to be named by the board.

-Section 2 – All bills shall be paid only by checks signed by the treasurer.
+Section 2.
+All bills shall be paid only by checks signed by the treasurer.
 A thorough audit by a certified public accountant or other qualified person shall be made by June of each year of all the club’s financial transactions.

-Section 3 – Officers having charge or control of funds shall give bond as may be required by the board for the safe custody of the funds of the club.
+Section 3.
+Officers having charge or control of funds shall give bond as may be required by the board for the safe custody of the funds of the club.
 The cost of any bond is to be borne by the club.

-ARTICLE X – Membership
+Article X – Membership

 Section 1.
 Individual Membership

 Membership in the Martinsville Rotary Club is by invitation.
 We seek people who want to give back to the community, and who will be active in the initiatives and activities of the Club.
 Members either reside or work in the Greater Martinsville area.
-Members are expected to regularly attend the weekly meetings, and to live by the Four-Way Test.
+Members are encouraged to regularly attend the weekly meetings, and to live by the Four-Way Test.

 Section 2.
 Institutional Membership

 Recognizing the growing importance that businesses place on institutional social responsibility, the club has created an institutional membership option.
-Instituions can take part in projects that give back to the community through Rotary’s well-organized structure.
+Institutions can take part in projects that give back to the community through Rotary’s well-organized structure.

 The Martinsville Rotary Club offers an institutional membership program for businesses, professional practices, government entities, and educational institutions.